What is bicalutamide?

 • swallow them whole with a glass of water

-If you forget to take the tablets, you should wait and take your normal dose the following day.
-Do not take a double dose to make up for the one you missed.
+If you forget to take the tablets, miss the dose for that day.
+Then take your normal dose the next day.
+Do not take a double dose to make up for the missed tablets.

 Other things to remember about your tablets: